brijesh-deb/sprintboot-sample/README.md

 ## Spring Boot implementation scenarios
 This sample shows different scenarios in implementing SpringBoot based microservice
 - Centralized exception handling using ControllerAdvice
 - Same end-point for different media types
 - Javabean validation using JSR 380
 - Using JSON/XML
+- Read file from resource folder in Jar

 #### 1. Using same end-point for different media types
 - URI for JSON: localhost:8090/sample/transaction